You are in: Future Challenges : Climate Change

 Most people -- and pretty much all governments -- now accept the above to be fact.
 Reflecting this, in December 2015 the largest ever meeting of presidents and prime-ministers in history was held in Paris to agree a course of action.
 The outcome of their talks -- the "Paris Agreement" -- reaffirmed the goal of limiting the increase in global temperatures to well below 2 degrees Celcius, while urging efforts to limit the increase to 1.5 degrees Celcius.
 To this end, the Paris Agreement articulated two long-term emissions goals: firstly, for emissions to peak as soon as possible; and secondly for "net greenhouse gas neutrality" (ie carbon emissions meet carbon sinks) in the second half of this century.

 Having signed the Paris Agreement, all individual nations needed to legally ratify it, and for the Agreement to enter into force at least 55 nations responsible for 55 per cent of global greenhouse gas emissions were required to complete such ratification.
 This occured in early October 2016.
 As a consequence, the Paris Agreement come into force on 4 November 2016.

-By September 2018, 195 countries have signed the Paris Agreement, with 179 having ratified, covering 88.73 per cent of global greenhouse gas emissions.
+By September 2019, 195 countries had signed the Paris Agreement, with 179 having ratified, covering 88.73 per cent of global greenhouse gas emissions.
 To the alarm of many, Donald Trump has indicated an intention to withdraw the United States from the agreement.
 However, given that the US is responsible for about 18 per cent of global greenhouse gas emissions, even if this occurs the Paris Agreement will remain in force.
 China (responsible for 20 per cent of global greenhouse gas emissions) has also indicated that, even if the US leaves the deal, it will remain party to it an a strong supporter.
 China is also investing heavily in alternative energy and other technologies that will assist in reducing emissions and migitating climate change.

 Climate Change Implications